-The Apostle Paul used to blaspheme Christ and even forced others to blaspheme Christ (Acts 26:11).
+The Apostle Paul used to blaspheme Christ and even forced others to blaspheme Christ (Acts 26:11 And I punished them oft in every synagogue, and compelled them to blaspheme; and being exceedingly mad against them, I persecuted them even unto strange cities.).
 For that he received God’s discipline, yet he also received forgiveness and a renewed life in Christ.
 That amazing experience of God’s grace and mercy, which caused the complete turnaround of Paul’s life, is very much available to everyone who seeks God.
 We must learn to humble ourselves and repent of our ways.
 Just like Paul, when we have tasted the Lord’s goodness, His unconditional love empowers us to give Him the respect that He deserves.
 To experience the extravagant love of Christ, consequently, allows one to live in ways that magnify His honor and glory.

 “ Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.
 Now then we are ambassadors for Christ, as though God did beseech you by us…”

 (2 Corinthians 5:17,20 KJV)